techzuhaib/techzuhaib/README.md

 - 👋 Hi, I’m zuhaib
 - 👀 I’m interested in computer vision, pytorch
 - 🌱 I’m currently learning pytorch, opencv, computer vision
-- 💞️ I’m looking to collaborate on
 - 📫 I have a YouTube channel on my name @zuhaib r
-- 😄 Pronouns: ...
+- 😄 Pronouns: zuhaib R
-- ⚡ Fun fact: ...

 <!---
 techzuhaib/techzuhaib is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.